ParthChittalwar/Democratic-Bharat-Voting-Awareness-Platform/README.md

 ## 🙋 Attribution

-Concept, design, and development by **Parth Chittalwar** — see the footer for social and portfolio links.
+Concept, design, and development by **Parth Chittalwar** .
 Built as an independent civic education initiative; content is sourced from publicly available Election Commission of India materials and simplified for general audiences (see `/references` for sources).